vmstio/vmstio/docus/content/rules/birdsite-bridges.md

 Problem: Not all the people or organizations you follow may have migrated from Twitter to open social systems like Mastodon.

 One option to follow such accounts are so-called "ethical bridges" from Twitter.
-These are sites that connect to the Twitter API and create stub accounts for Twitter users, then mirror their content on the fediverse.
+These are sites that connect to the Twitter API and create stub accounts for Twitter users, then mirror their content on the Fediverse.

 There are a few issues here: